Current college students and recent graduates can participate in MassCEC’s award-winning Clean Energy Internship Program.

 Can I work for a relative?

-Interns are not allowed to work for a Host Employer if they are the spouse, child, grandchild, sibling, niece, nephew, or spouse of a child, grandchild, sibling, niece, or nephew of ANY employee of the Host Employer.
+Interns cannot be the spouse, child, grandchild, sibling, niece, nephew, or spouse of a child, grandchild, sibling, niece, or nephew of the president, CEO, or other senior executive member of the Host Employer, or of any other employee of Host Employer who may have hiring authority on behalf of the Host Employer.

 How do I increase my chances of being selected for an internship?